South Side Slopes: History

 In 1763, King George III of Great Britain granted John Ormsby, a soldier in the French and Indian War as well as the alleged first settler of Pittsburgh, 2,400 acres of land along the southern banks of the Monongahela River for his service in the capture of Fort Duquesne.
 Ormsby divided the land into four boroughs – South Pittsburgh, Birmingham, Ormsby, and East Birmingham, which is present day South Side Slopes.

 South Side expanded and grew in order to keep up with Pittsburgh's industrial boom, adopting the nickname "Workshop of the World".
 The industry of glass-making was predominant in the early 1800s, and later the banks of the Monongahela River became home to the iron and steel operations run by the company J&L Steel.

-J&L (The Jones and Laughlin Steel Company) eventually became South Side's largest employer as by 1910 it employed 15,000 workers.
-The majority of these workers came as immigrants from European nations such as Germany, Ireland, Poland, Lithuania, the Ukraine, and the Slavic nations and settled into homes in the present day South Side Slopes.
+J&L (the Jones and Laughlin Steel Company) eventually became South Side's largest employer, as by 1910 it employed 15,000 workers.
+The majority of these workers came as immigrants from European nations such as Germany, Ireland, Poland, Lithuania, Ukraine, and the Slavic nations and settled into homes in the present day South Side Slopes.
 The houses built for them were traditionally one room wide, two rooms deep, and up to four stories high.
 The houses are built into the hillside with narrow walkways between them.
-Most of the structures and houses in both South Side Slopes are balloon-framed whereas many of those on the South Side Flats were built from brick, in a rectangular fashion.
+Most of the structures and houses in both South Side Slopes are balloon-framed, whereas many of those on the South Side Flats were built from brick, in a rectangular fashion.
 Many of them were ornamented in the popular style of the 1900s – Romanesque, Italianate and Second Empire.
 They are fashioned in a classical Victorian style row home way with carved doorways, cornices, corbelling, cast iron ornaments and geometric slate patterns.
 The Slopes is rich in culture as many immigrants wanted to preserve their native cultures and languages; so they built many bars and churches, many of which still exist today.